attilathedud/ZTree/README.md

 # ZTree

+This project is no longer being maintained and has been supplemented by [Inform Mapper.](https://github.com/attilathedud/inform_mapper/)

 <div>
   <img src="https://attilathedud.github.io/ZTree/display_mode_0.png" alt="display mode 0">
   Display mode 0 shows every node present in the game and links objects to their parents.
 Passing in the sibling flag will also display sibling relations between nodes.